 Ten to twenty minutes after exposure, the body’s muscles begin to spasm, starting with the head and neck in the form of trismus and risus sardonicus.
 The spasms then spread to every muscle in the body, with nearly continuous convulsions, and get worse at the slightest stimulus.
 The convulsions progress, increasing in intensity and frequency until the backbone arches continually.
 Convulsions lead to lactic acidosis, hyperthermia and rhabdomyolysis.
 These are followed by postictal depression.
 Death comes from asphyxiation caused by paralysis of the neural pathways that control breathing, or by exhaustion from the convulsions.
 The subject dies within 2–3 hours after exposure.
 (Source)

-So, with the things we are learning about GMO foods, why do we think the consumption of these is okay in moderation?
+With what we have learned about GMO foods why do we think consumption, even in moderation, is OK?
 Every week or so, some new hazard springs up in the alternative news.
-The hazards are carefully and quietly swept under the rug by the mainstream media at the behest of their “johns” – the Big Food advertisers who pay the salaries of the media mouthpieces.
+These hazards are carefully and quietly swept under the rug by the mainstream media at the behest of their “johns” (aka: the Big Food advertisers who pay the salaries of the media mouthpieces.)

 There are many valid, peer-reviewed studies that tell us consuming genetically modified foods is a death sentence.
 Proponents of GMOs like to attempt to pick apart the science.
 They like to accuse those of us who are concerned about GMOs of being foolish, uneducated and superstitious.
 From their lofty perches in academia, they condescend to the rest of us, claiming that GMOs are no different than the natural evolution of plant life, and that we, the ignorant masses, are too irrationally afraid of things that are new and wonderful to deserve labeling of these chemistry projects.
 They invoke guilt upon those of us who practice organic gardening and support organic farms, alleging that these “unsustainable practices” will leave the Third World to die of starvation as the non-modified crops we insist upon succumb to failure.

-Here are some facts about the GMOs that are poisoning our global food supply.
+Here are some facts about the GMOs poisoning our global food supply.

-• Rats fed GM corn and traces of Roundup suffered severe organ damage including liver damage and kidney damage.
+- Rats fed GM corn and traces of Roundup suffered severe organ damage including liver and kidney damage.